Duke-Archibald/SpellWritingGuideGui/README.md

 # SpellWritingGuide

 This is the tidier version of the code used in the [Spell Writing Guide](https://www.drivethrurpg.com/product/429711/The-Spell-Writing-Guide?manufacturers_id=22808) which aims to provide a simple method by which we can draw spells in D&D 5e.
 The system is general to any system and easy to modify, I will explain this later.
+This is the GUI version that is not really adaptable for now, but I will try to make it so
 ## Setup

 You can clone the repo for use simply by typing: